swapecoevo/eeb5300finalproject/README.md

 ![image](https://user-images.githubusercontent.com/44265751/116934557-1e80d000-ac33-11eb-9855-64ce23920ca4.png)

 <h1>Discussion</h1>
 We observed overlap in expression of the wing 2, wing 3, and pronotum regions in the L4 and L5 instars.
+As seen on our PCA plot, the abdomen was indeed most distant from all other body regions.